Australia announces shutdown over coronavirus – latest updates

-Coronavirus pandemic has infected more than 335,400 people and killed more than 14,600 across the world.
+Coronavirus pandemic has infected more than 335,400 people and killed more than 14,700 across the world.
 More than 97,630 people have recovered so far, mostly in China.
-Here's the latest:
+Here's the latest for March 23:

 Monday, March 23, 2020